 Students must explore and question.
 Students will not just focus on learning facts - acquiring skills for the sake of skills.
 They will learn to think independently and critically.

-Classical Civilization: Students will build a basic knowledge bank to serve as a foundation for studies in succeeding history courses as well as other fields.
+Classical Civilizations: Students will create a basic knowledge bank to serve as a foundation for studies in succeeding history courses as well as other fields.
 Concepts of classical civilization such as prominent figures, daily life, literature, cultural ties, and others will be explored and mastered.

-Classical History: Study of ancient Greece and ancient Rome will be the main focus throughout the course.
-Features studied will be contributions of both cultures/civilizations to Western society and include such concepts as culture, government, politics, arts, and philosophy.
+History I - Classical through Medieval History: The study of Ancient Greece and Ancient Rome will be the main focus throughout this course.
+In addition, ancient civilizations such as Mesopotamia and Egypt will be studied as well as the Medieval World.
+Features studied will be contributions of these cultures/civilizations/periods of time to Western society.
+They will include such concepts as culture, thought, government, politics, arts, and philosophy.

-United States History up to the 20th Century: Topics studied will be prominent figures who helped to develop the United States from its beginnings to the start of the 20th century.
-Influences of the Declaration of Independence and the Constitution on that development will be studied and discussed.
+US History: In this course, we will study the concepts, ideas, and events that helped to shape the United States.
+Prominent figures who helped to develop the United States from its beginnings to the start of the 20th century will also be encountered and explored.
+Influences of the Declaration of Independence and the Constitution on that development will also be studied and discussed.

-Modern United States History: We will discuss significant events, philosophical theories, and prominent figures of the 20th and 21st centuries.
+Modern US History: We will discuss significant events, philosophical theories, and prominent figures of the 20th and 21st centuries.
 Students will gain a better understanding of our country's evolving identity and values, and their role as citizens.